Salary and Career Info for Cybercrime Specialists

 Salary Information for Cybercrime Specialists

-As of July 2014, Payscale.com reported that the median annual salary for computer security specialists was $64,308.
+As of September 2014, PayScale.com reported that the median annual salary for computer security specialists was $64,349.
 Detectives and investigators may also specialize in Internet crime.
-The U.S. Bureau of Labor Statistics (BLS) reported that detectives and criminal investigators earned a median salary of $76,730 in May 2013 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that in May 2013, detectives and criminal investigators in general earned a median salary of $76,730 and private detectives and investigators earned $46,250 (www.bls.gov).

 Career Information for Cybercrime Specialists

 As technology evolves, the need for more Internet and computer security increases.
 According to the BLS, job growth for information security analysts is expected to increase faster than average from 2012 to 2022, at 37%, as companies - private and public - try to stay ahead of cybercrime.
-An increase of only two percent from 2012 to 2022 for detective and criminal investigator positions was also a forecast from the BLS.
+An increase of only two percent from 2012-2022 for detective and criminal investigator positions was forecasted from the BLS.
 Private detectives and investigators may also specialize as computer forensic investigators.
 The BLS predicts an 11% increase in job opportunities for private detectives and investigators from 2012 to 2022.

 Though there is no formal degree requirement among most employers, taking educational and training courses can increase the chances for employment.
 Certificate programs and college degree programs that teach cybercrime and computer forensics are available through community colleges and technical schools.
 Typical courses would include some of the following: